 By entering into an agreement with TDA, the CE assumes final administrative and financial responsibility for management of a proper, efficient, and effective food service, and will comply with all Program requirements.
-CEs that are sponsoring organizations accept final administrative and financial responsibility for food service operations in all of its sites.
+Additionally, the CE accepts final administrative and financial responsibility for food service operations in all of its day care homes.

-CEs may not contract out the management of the Program; however, they may contract some Program activities required in the administration/management of the CACFP.
+CEs may not contract out the management of the Program; however, they may contract some Program activities required in the administration of the CACFP.